ms-iot/content/en-US/win10/samples/arduino-wiring/potentiometer.md

 The MCP3208 should be connected as follows:

-- VDD - 3.3V on Raspberry Pi 2 (Pin 1)
+- VDD - 3.3V on Raspberry Pi 2 or 3 (Pin 1)
-- VREF - 3.3V on Raspberry Pi 2 (Pin 1)
+- VREF - 3.3V on Raspberry Pi 2 or 3 (Pin 1)
-- AGND - GND on Raspberry Pi 2 (Pin 6 or any other GND pin)
+- AGND - GND on Raspberry Pi 2 or 3 (Pin 6 or any other GND pin)
-- CLK - "SPI0 SCLK" on Raspberry Pi 2 (Pin 23)
+- CLK - "SPI0 SCLK" on Raspberry Pi 2 or 3 (Pin 23)
-- Dout - "SPI0 MISO" on Raspberry Pi 2 (Pin 21)
+- Dout - "SPI0 MISO" on Raspberry Pi 2 or 3 (Pin 21)
-- Din - "SPI0 MOSI" on Raspberry Pi 2 (Pin 19)
+- Din - "SPI0 MOSI" on Raspberry Pi 2 or 3 (Pin 19)
-- CS/SHDN - "SPI0 CS0" on Raspberry Pi 2 (Pin 24)
+- CS/SHDN - "SPI0 CS0" on Raspberry Pi 2 or 3 (Pin 24)
-- DGND - GND on Raspberry Pi 2 (Pin 6 or any other GND pin)
+- DGND - GND on Raspberry Pi 2 or 3 (Pin 6 or any other GND pin)
 - CH0 - Potentiometer wiper pin

 ### MinnowBoard Max